-What type of information do we hold about our patients?
+What type of personal information do we hold about our patients?

-We collect and process the following information about our patients:
+We currently collect and process the following information about our patients:

-- identity details name, date of birth, NHS Number; - contact details address, telephone, email address; - 'Next of Kin' details the contact details of a close relative or friend; - details of any carer you may have, or anyone you care for; - · details of any appointments with the GPs and nursing staff; - reports from secondary care of any A&E visits, inpatient stays or clinic appointments; - results of any scans, X-rays and pathology tests requested; - details of any diagnosis and treatments given; - details of any longstanding health concerns and conditions; - details about your health, treatment and care and other relevant information from health professionals, care providers or relatives who care for you; - information about any allergies; - information about any DNAR decisions and any living wills that we know of; - correspondence from other Health and Social Care providers that provide you with services.
+- identity details name, gender, sexual orientation, date of birth, NHS Number; - contact details address, telephone, email address; - 'Next of Kin' details the contact details of a close relative or friend; - details of any carer you may have, or anyone you care for; - details of any appointments with the GPs and nursing staff; - reports from secondary care of any A&E visits, inpatient stays or clinic appointments; - results of any scans, X-rays and pathology tests requested; - details of any diagnosis and treatments given; - details of any longstanding health concerns and conditions; - details about your health, treatment and care and other relevant information from health professionals, care providers or relatives who care for you; - details about any funding for continuing health care or personal health budget support you have sought; - information about any allergies; - information about any DNAR decisions and any living wills that we know of; - details from where you have signed up to our newsletter/patient participation group; - correspondence from other Health and Social Care providers that provide you with services.